Luxcium/luxcium-name-convention/README.md

 ## TypeScript and JavaScript projects

-### File name
+### File names

-File names must be all lowercase and may include underscores (_) or dashes (-), but no additional punctuation.
+File names must be all lowercase and may include dashes (-) or underscores (_) with preference for dashes, but no additional punctuation.
 Follow the convention that your project uses.
 Filenames' extension must be `.ts` or `.js`.
 Two files in a same folder can never share the same name and differe only by the ts/js etension as it may lead to problems.
 [[§](https://google.github.io/styleguide/jsguide.html#file-name)]

-In some rare exceptions type definition files are using UpperCamelCase or IUpperCamelCase notation, regardless of this exception, a file name must never differ only by cassing as it will lead to unexpected behaviour on diferent sytems (UNIX, Linux, macOS, Windows).
+In some rare exceptions type definition files are using `UpperCamelCase` or `IUpperCamelCase` notation, regardless of this exception, a file name must never differ only by cassing as it will lead to unexpected behaviour on diferent sytems (UNIX, Linux, macOS, Windows).
 ### Rules common to all identifiers

 Identifiers use only ASCII letters and digits, and, in a small number of cases